This is where we

 trunk (my first is on your Customer's Gallery, and I have four more in

+the wings).
 I bought this one off

 of George McConnell, whose name I discovered from your website- he